offbynull/learn/Math/input/input.md

 2 11
 ```

-From there, the algorithm keeps a pointer to a position in the test number to increment / decrement.
+Once a starting test number has been selected, the algorithm maintains a pointer to an position in the test number which it uses to increment / decrement the digit at that position.
 At a high-level:

  * Starting from the most significant digit, it decrements until the product is too low.
  * Then, it moves to the next significant digit and increments until the product is too high.